rmello4d/TheSustainableDeveloper/onewordaftertheother.md

-#One Word After The Other
+#One Sound After The Other

 When invented, language was a magical tool and our brain was thirsty for it.
 As a result, we went crazy naming everything we could: objects, actions, places, emotions.